Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     #### If you are on a Nintendo 3DS

     - Copy & replace the `akmenu-next.cia` file to your SD card root.
+    - If you **do not** also use Twilightmenu++, copy & replace the `BOOT.NDS` file to your SD card root.
+If you use Twilightmenu++, skip this file.
-Install this file with FBI, you may need to restart your 3DS console afterwards to use the new version.
+    - Install the `akmenu-next.cia` file with FBI, you may need to restart your 3DS console afterwards to use the new version.

     #### Updating nds-bootstrap